eberban/eberban/books/refgram/src/from_scratch/core_to_complete/pairs.md

 __kin:__ `[E:ma]` is a pair made of left component `[A:a]` and right component `[O:o]`.
 ---
 ```
-pou e kin pi be
+pou e kin pu be
 ma
   vi boi kin
 ```